Dynamical Inference from Polarized Light Curves of Sagittarius A*: Methodology

 Importantly, $K$ does \textit{not} measure the number of turns about the origin, or any fixed point in the $Q-U$ plane.
 Rather, it computes the total amount of curvature in these curves from its intrinsic topology, invariant to translations and rotations of the curve.
 We find that these properties are useful, as there are clear loops both in the data and simulations that do not revolve around, e.g., the mean values of $Q$ and $U$.
 This also implies that our methodology is insensitive to the potential presence of an external Faraday screen.

 For a light curve lasting from time $t_1$ to $t_2$, we estimate the average $Q-U$ rotation rate via

 We estimate both the first and second derivatives for \autoref{eqn:local_curvature} using three neighboring points.
 The main challenges when applying this technique are (i) finite temporal sampling, for both the observational data and models, (ii) errors on observational data, and (iii) scrambled polarization for some Faraday-thick models.
 For both the data and the simulations, we place a ``speed limit'' of $2\pi / 5 \ \mathrm{rad}\,\mathrm{t_g}^{-1}$.
 That is, we zero the curvature whenever \autoref{eqn:rotation_rate} estimates that the curve locally makes at least one full rotation over the equivalent of one time-step in the simulations.
-In practice, this affects less than 1\% of the data points in the observational data, and likewise for most of the simulations.
+In practice, this affects less than 1\% of the data points in the observational data, and likewise for most of the simulations, but is important for catching numerical errors, since we are computing second derivatives.

 \autoref{fig:example} illustrates and summarizes our analysis pipeline.
-We display the MAD, $a_\bullet=0.5$, $R_\mathrm{high}=1$, $i=30^\circ$ model between 21,250 $t_g$ and 22,250 $t_g$.
+We display the MAD, $a_\bullet=0.5$, $R_\mathrm{high}=1$, $i=30^\circ$ model between 21250 $t_g$ and 22250 $t_g$.
 In the top row, log-scale images are presented with two decades in dynamic range.
 Ticks are used to visualize the strength and EVPA of linear polarization.
 Tick lengths scale with the total amount of polarization in a region ($\sqrt{Q^2+U^2}$), while tick colors scale with the fractional polarization ($|m|=\sqrt{Q^2+U^2}/I$).
 On the bottom left, we plot the evolution of $Q$ and $U$ over this time period.
 Colors are used to help map behavior to time in the bottom right plot, which displays $N_\mathrm{turns}$ (\autoref{eqn:N_turns}).